learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 Go to the [Render dashboard][], click the "New +" button and select "PostgreSQL".
 Enter a name for your database.
-This can be whatever you like — We're using `my_database`.
+This can be whatever you like — we're using `my_database`.
 The remaining fields can be left as is.

 ![Creating a new database](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/create-database.png)